uchilaka/docs/getting-started/concepts.md

 ### Schema

 The SQL database's tables, columns, datatypes, defaults, and other architectual information.
 This does not include any items or content.

+### Versionless

+The Directus API is "versionless", which means that new releases will only include fixes and improvements, but no deprecations or breaking changes.